peraltajuan/DOCSIC/README.md

 ##
 To do:

-- Add finite difference check.
-- Sqrtm + inv for torch can me replaced by one inverse-sqrtm instead.
+- Sqrtm + inv for torch can be replaced by one inverse-sqrtm instead.
 It saves one step.
+- Add check with itertools.permutations
+- Add option to fix the SIC KS matrices in the AO basis (save time re-computing them).